API methods in modules

 });

-The FetchRequest type is sent to this method and is used in the fetch() method.
+The HttpApiRequest type is sent to the method.
+It extends the FetchRequest type and is used in the fetch() method.

 To configure modules with webhooks, you can get an API method address using the Namespace.api.some_method.getUrl() command.
 It will return a string with the full address of this method for further calling.
 This method is useful when an external service requires you to specify a return address for a call.